SantoriniDave.com

 Paris: Best for Honeymoons and Couples

 Paris works best when the trip is as much about atmosphere as logistics.
-If you are planning a honeymoon, anniversary, or city-and-islands trip, Paris followed by Santorini is one of the most naturally romantic combinations in Europe.
+If you are planning a honeymoon or anniversary trip, Paris followed by Santorini is one of the most natural combinations in Europe.

 Paris is less about efficiency than London and less about historical continuity than Rome.
 Its strength is the overall experience: a few nights of great food, beautiful neighborhoods, and classic city energy before moving on to the caldera or another island.